 What is a Roundup Post?

-- Posts containing links to posts a blog author finds by researching and reading (like this one), or links contributed by other people.
+- Posts containing links to articles compiled by researching and reading (like this one), or links contributed by other people.

 - You can find examples on Blondish Net where Nile Flores writes regular “WordPress Wednesday” posts about plugins, themes, tutorials and WordPress news and her “Monday Mashup” covering blogging social media SEO and web design.
 I always read these.
 Thanks Nile.

 - Kikolini’s Fetching Friday – Posts on Marketing and Productivity

 - Those compiled from contributions made by other people.
 These can take the form of tips, experiences, or advice, on a given topic.